WASasquatch/was-node-suite-comfyui/README.md

    - RGB Levels
      - Depends on `matplotlib`, will attempt to install on first run
  - Diffusers Hub Down-Loader: Download a diffusers model from the HuggingFace Hub and load it
+ - Image SSAO (Ambient Occlusion): [Expiremental Beta Node] Create Screen Space Ambient Occlusion with a image and MiDaS depth approximation (or provided depth map).
+ - Image SSDO (Direct Occlusion): [Expiremental Beta Node] Create a Screen Space Direct Occlusion with a image input.
+Direct Occlusion presents you with direct lighting highliths, similar to how Ambient Occlusion finds the crevices and shadowy areas around objets.
  - Image Batch: Create one batch out of multiple batched tensors.
  - Image Blank: Create a blank image in any color
  - Image Blend by Mask: Blend two images by a mask